HuYangjia/HuYangjia.github.io/_pages/experience.md

 + Apr 2024 - Jul 2024
 + Supervisor: Prof. Kai Xing, USTC

 This project aims to rewrite the Linux kernel bpf_trace module with Rust.
-My team and I translate and debug the bpf_trace module in the Linux kernel from C to Rust, enhancing the module’s safety and performance.
+My team and I translate and debug the bpf_trace module in the Linux kernel from C to Rust, enhancing the module's safety and performance.

 My contribution:
 + Reorganized and refactored C language structures into Rust, ensuring efficient data structure performance and compatibility.
-+ Translated key portions of the module’s C code to Rust, ensuring functional correctness and performance optimization, and participated in the overall debugging process.
++ Translated key portions of the module's C code to Rust, ensuring functional correctness and performance optimization, and participated in the overall debugging process.